JakeTrock/CleanConnect/README.md

 In production, most likely, we would store the bearer key in a cookie.
 The bearer key is only valid to the server for 24 hours, so the cookie should be set accordingly.

 ## Issue board
+* maybe put "use strict"; at the top of some files temporarily to find some goofs
+* if account is unverified for more than x days, delete it

 ### soon
 * add email verification for both information change, delete user and signup -- use this npm mod for this: https://nodemailer.com/about/